 Louis Le Roux (61) was on vacation at Gharagab in the Kgalagadi National Park when this incredible sighting unfolded.
-Latestsightings.com recalls his story: “160km North of Nossob, the camp was hot and very dry.
-The last 34km 4x4 track from Unions End to Gharagab took us 2.5 hrs due to road condition and we enjoying the different scenery of the Red Kalahari.
+Latestightings.com recalls his story: “160km North of Nossob, the camp was hot and very dry.
+The last 34km 4×4 track from Unions End to Gharagab took us 2.5 hrs due to condition of the road and we enjoyed the different scenery of the Red Kalahari.

-I moved slowly back into the cabin, which felt like eternity, only 3-4 steps.
-The damn wood floor of the cabin made an awful lot of noise, each heart beat was a canon sound against my ribs case.
+I moved slowly back into the cabin, which felt like an eternity, only 3-4 steps.
+The damn wood floor of the cabin made an awful lot of noise, each heartbeat was a canon sound against my ribs case.
 Kraai was sitting in her bed and asked in a lowered voice “Lou is it you, what’s wrong?”

 Times like these feel like an eternity and all sorts of thoughts flash through one’s mind.
 Dawn was breaking fast.
 We stood there exchanging eye contact with one another too scared to move or make a sound.
-Just before sun rise lionesses walked down to the waterhole and another 3 lionesses joined the ones in front of our cabin.
-We never even noticed these lionesses and again heart pounding and breathing out of control.
-For the 3rd time within an hour I was forced to regain self-control.
+Just before sunrise lionesses walked down to the waterhole and another 3 lionesses joined the ones in front of our cabin.
+We never even noticed these lionesses and again hearts pounding and breathing out of control.
+For the 3rd time within an hour, I was forced to regain self-control.